Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 Nine months into his recovery, nine months on either medical leave or light duty.
 Nine months where shit was on an absolute fuckin’ *rollercoaster* of decline.
 For a while, it was so bad he was honestly in fear for his life.

 It wasn’t that bad, anymore.
 They’d got the worst of it under control with a crazy fuckin’ litany of medications.
-The physical side of things, well…
+The physical side of things, well...

 Well, he was jumping back to Earth twice a week for hydrotherapy at a bariatric physiotherapy center, something Folctha just didn’t have.
 Which was a strange feeling.
 He really was in a lot of ways like a extreme bariatric case.
 The most extreme, actually.
 Which... well, he could see a bit of humor in that.
 "Fathorse" he’d quipped one day, and Sikes had promptly sewn together an absolute chonker of a stuffed palomino for him, and left it on the counter for him to see.